redhat-best-practices-for-k8s/test-network-function/README.md

 cd test-network-function && ./test-network-function.test --help
 ```

-*Gotcha:* The generic test suite requires that the CNF has both `ping` and `ip` binaries installed.
+*Gotcha:* The generic test suite requires that the CNF has the `ip` binariy installed.
 Please add them
 manually if the CNF under test does not include these.
 Automated installation of missing dependencies is targeted
 for a future version.
 *Gotcha:* check that OCP cluster has resources to deploy [debug image](#check-cluster-resources)